hiiamboris/red-wiki/Visual-Studio-Code-Plugin.md

 ## Running Red through Wine on Linux

-Since there is no GUI support for Red on Linux yet, you might want to use the Windows version of Red through Wine.
+Since ~~there is no GUI support for Red on Linux yet~~ ([now there is GUI support in Linux](https://github.com/red/red/commit/8cc711616f64d7e9762c76a284bc559a730a052a)), you might want to use the Windows version of Red through Wine.

 You can configure the F6 / "Run Red script" command of the Red Visual Studio Code plugin to use the Windows version of Red through Wine by using a shell script: